On the statistical arrow of time

 It should be emphasized that the apparent violation of the ergodic theorem is not of a fundamental character.
-It is only due to the fact that the degrees of freedom associated with the environment cannot be excluded when defining the degrees of freedom for the system.
+It is only because the degrees of freedom associated with the environment cannot be excluded when defining the degrees of freedom for the system.
 In other words, the environment should be included in the definition of the system.
-If that is done then there exist no environment and hence there cannot be any net transfer of energy and particles from, or to, the system.
-Then, this redefined system, which take into account all degrees of freedom, even those which the experimenter may think belong to an 'environment', do indeed conserve information and ergodicity is not broken.
-The probability distribution for the states of this redefined system is uniform, i.e. all mixed states for any given system, assuming the system has been defined such that no degrees of freedom are being forgotten, are equally probably.
-In most practical situations, however, there will always exist an environment to any system under study.
-The question is to what degree this environment interact with the system.
-The weaker the interaction, the weaker is the ergodicity breaking and the closer will the system come to a uniform probability distribution.
+If that is done then there exists no environment and hence there cannot be any net transfer of energy and particles from, or to, the system.
+Then, this redefined system, which considers all degrees of freedom, even those which the experimenter may think to belong to an 'environment', do indeed conserve information, and ergodicity is not broken.
+The probability distribution for the states of this redefined system is uniform, i.e., all mixed states for any given system, assuming the system has been defined such that no degrees of freedom are being forgotten, are equally probable.
+In most practical situations, however, an environment for any system under study will always exist.
+The question is to what degree this environment interacts with the system.
+The weaker the interaction, the weaker the ergodicity breaking, and the closer will the system come to a uniform probability distribution.